olebole/irafdoc/doc/nttools.tcheck.rst

   printing the rows, column names, and values of selected table elements.
 The table elements selected are controlled by lines in the check file.
-Table elements are printed by placing their names on a line in the check file followed by the word <tt>"when"</tt> and a logical expression.
-The values of all columns listed before the <tt>"when"</tt> will be printed for each row for which the expression is true.
+Table elements are printed by placing their names on a line in the check file followed by the word <span style="font-family: monospace;">"when"</span> and a logical expression.
+The values of all columns listed before the <span style="font-family: monospace;">"when"</span> will be printed for each row for which the expression is true.
 For example,
   </p>
   <pre>